sakra/FindMathematica/MANUAL.md

 If you plan on generating *Mathematica* documentation with CMake, the installation of two Wolfram documentation build packages, which also ship with Wolfram Workbench 2.0, is required.
-The JAR file `com.wolfram.eclipse.paclet.develop_2.0.138.jar` in the `plugins` subfolder of the Workbench installation folder contains the package folders `DocumentationBuild` and `Transmogrify`.
+The JAR file `com.wolfram.eclipse.paclet.develop_2.0.138.jar` in the `plugins` subdirectory of the Workbench installation folder contains the package folders `DocumentationBuild` and `Transmogrify`.
 These must be copied to a directory on the *Mathematica* `$Path`.